- H-1B employment is employer, location, and position specific.

 Receiving Outside Payments

-H-1B employees may receive payment or reimbursement for travel and per diem expenses associated with occasional speeches, lectures, conferences, or consultations at other institutions, if these activities are incidental to the H-1B employment.
+H-1B employees may receive payment or reimbursement for travel expenses associated with occasional speeches, lectures, conferences, or consultations at other institutions, if these activities are incidental to the H-1B employment.
 However, they may not be paid an honorarium, wage, or salary, and may not derive a monetary or other material gain from these activities.

 Please consult with Berkeley International Office at firstname.lastname@example.org if you have any additional questions